aphraz/e2ecicd/README.md

 - **Staging Environment**: Uses `t3.medium` EC2 instances and deploys three replicas.
 - **Prod Environment**: Uses `t3.large` EC2 instances and deploys three replicas.

-DNS for all environments is managed via Cloudflare and environment-specific subdomains are assigned ie., `dev.afraz.dev`, `staging.afraz.dev` and `prod.afraz.dev`.
+DNS for all environments is automatically managed via Cloudflare and environment-specific subdomains are assigned and pointed to their respective LB hostname (using CNAME) ie., `dev.afraz.dev`, `staging.afraz.dev` and `prod.afraz.dev`.

 ## Notifications